viiniciuspaes/viiniciuspaes/README.md

 - 👋 Hi, I’m Vinicius Paes but you can call me Torack as all my friends do.
-- 🔭 I’m a data engenieer and automation engenieer, my current work involves statistical analysis and developing A.I algorithms to propose solutions and plans of action.
+- 🔭 I’m a data and automation enginieer, my current work involves statistical analysis and developing A.I algorithms to propose solutions and plans of action.
 - 🐍 I support Python and love using it with pandas and NumPy as well as SQL.

 - 📚 I'm a university graduate and there I conducted research in NPL and Language processing algorithms.